IBM/vsrl-framework/README.md

 ### Installation

-If you want to run your models on GPUs, first follow the [PyTorch installation guide] to get the correct version of PyTorch for your CUDA version (otherwise, our dependencies include a CPU-only version).
+If you want to run your models on GPUs, first follow the [PyTorch installation guide](https://pytorch.org/get-started/locally/) to get the correct version of PyTorch for your CUDA version (otherwise, our dependencies include a CPU-only version).
+Then, install VSRL using pip:

 ```
 git clone https://github.com/IBM/vsrl-framework.git